-$^{^{24}}$ This lag structure also accounts for the fact that the contemporaneous correlation of GDP growth and investment is not significantly positive among the largest firms in the QFR sample, as documented in table 4.
-Appendix E discusses this lag in more detail, and shows that it is also present in both annual and quarterly Computat data.
+29This lag structure also accounts for the fact that the contemporaneous correlation of GDP growth and investment is not significantly positive among the largest firms in the QFR sample, as documented in Table 4.
+Appendix C discusses this lag in more detail, and shows that it is also present in both the annual and quarterly Compustat data.